-Accordingly, despite the likelihood of some near-term volatility, we expect high-quality companies to continue to grow earnings over the long term, which will be the ultimate determinant of investor returns.
+At the same time, we see abundant opportunities for financially strong, well-managed, resilient companies to prosper.
 The fund's disciplined, bottom-up stock selection process is designed to identify just such investment opportunities.
-As a result of that process, as of the end of the period, the fund holds its most overweight exposures relative to the Index in the health care and information technology sectors, followed by materials and industrials.
-The fund is finding relatively few attractive investment opportunities in the financials sector, while holding more mildly underweight exposure to communication services, energy, utilities and consumer staples.
+As a result of that process, as of the end of the period, the fund holds its most overweight sector exposures relative to the Index in health care and information technology, followed by industrials and materials.
+The fund is finding relatively few attractive investment opportunities in the financials sector, while holding more mildly underweight exposure to communication services, consumer discretionary, energy, utilities and real estate.
+Geographically, the fund's most overweight exposures are to Canada and emerging markets.
+The fund's most significantly underweight regional exposures are to the U.K., Asia Pacific ex-Japan and Europe ex-U.K.